Aioli is a Mediterranean sauce packed with delicious garlic flavor. This foolproof recipe is very simple and will make you feel like a kitchen pro!

 How to fix broken aioli

-It can happen to the best of us: when making emulsified sauces such as aioli, we might experience breakage, meaning oil separation.
+It can happen to the best of us: when making emulsified sauces such as this one, we might experience breakage, meaning oil separation.
 There are several reasons this can happen, such as the wrong measurements or over blending.
-If your aioli breaks, don't throw it away!
+If your sauce breaks, don't throw it away!
 It's fixable!

 To fix broken aioli, place an egg yolk in a bowl and whisk it.
-Slowly add the broken aioli into the bowl and whisk at the same time.
-Once whisked, the aioli should have that creamy texture back.
+Slowly add the broken sauce into the bowl and whisk at the same time.
+Once whisked, the sauce should have that creamy texture back.
 Now slowly add in some canola oil in a thin stream and whisk until you reach the desired consistency.

-There are so many ways you can use aioli:
+There are so many ways you can use this classic Mediterranean sauce:

 - Vegetables: Serve it with Spanish patatas bravas or French fries.
 You can also serve it with oven roasted vegetables or simply as a dip with a plate of raw veggies.

-- Sandwiches: Use aioli as a spread on your sandwiches and burgers for more flavor.
+- Sandwiches: Use it as a spread on your sandwiches and burgers for more flavor.

-- Seafood: This sauce pairs perfectly with seafood such as garlic lemon shrimp or salmon patties.
+- Seafood: This sauce pairs perfectly with seafood such as garlic lemon shrimp, salmon croquettes or salmon patties.

 - Chicken: Got some grilled chicken?
-Whip up some garlic aioli and serve it on the side.
+Whip up some of this sauce and serve it on the side.

-- Chipotle spicy aioli: Add 1 tsp chipotle powder to the egg mixture.
+- Chipotle: Add 1 tsp chipotle powder to the egg mixture.

 - Saffron: Add a pinch of powdered saffron to the sauce before adding the oils.